 I believe that every church should have an audio podcast of their sermons.
 Pastors are already going through the work to produce the content, and chances are pretty good that you are already recording the audio, which means you are 75% of the way there.
 However, many churches don’t know where to start with a podcast, so here are some quick and easy tools for producing a podcast for your church.

 What Are You Talking About?

 First, you should understand what a podcast is and why it is useful.
 A podcast is a series of media (usually audio or video) files that people can subscribe to.
 If someone subscribes to your church podcast, every time there is a new recording, they will get it automatically.
-If you are still a little fuzzy about what a podcast is, this video helps to explain it.

 Step 1—No Cracks, Hums, or Doors Slamming

 Make sure you have a quality recording of the sermon you want to podcast.
 It is going to make it easier if you record to a CD or other digital recorder.
 If you still have your trusty reel-to-reel recorder, you can use it, but you are going to have to somehow turn it into a digital file first.

 Step 2—Trimming a Little off the Beginning and End

 This is not a must, but most podcasts could use a little editing.
 Just trim the beginning and ending to appropriate spots of the message.
 You probably don’t want to broadcast your pastor telling the ushers to come in and take a seat or dismissing the teens to their location.
 Sometimes you might want a brief introduction for each podcast.
 My suggestion is keep them very brief—10–30 seconds.

 Step 3—No Experts Necessary